Chenuli-86/Chenuli-86/README.md

 ## About Me

-I am currently working on **SentinelGate**, a web-based API Security Scanning Platform designed using the OWASP API Top 10 framework.
+I have worked on **SentinelGate**, a web-based API Security Scanning Platform designed using the OWASP API Top 10 framework.

 The platform includes: